Solid Gold Love at First Bark Review

 In summary, we recognize that this product does not contain any artificial colors, artificial preservatives, or anonymous meat ingredients.

-The official PawDiet rating for Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe is 3.5 out of 5.
+The official PawDiet rating for Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe For Puppies is 3.5 out of 5.